Are you interested in studying a Bachelor of Science at university? Are you unsure which Science Faculty will suit you best?

 The lowest ATAR selection rank for this degree is 80.

-Applicants for a Bachelor of Science at the University of Melbourne must satisfy English language proficiency.
+Applicants for a Bachelor of Science at ANU must satisfy English language proficiency.

 There are no formal program prerequisites and many first-year science courses assume little specific knowledge.
 However there are some exceptions which you can learn about here.